 - "Rockin' in the Graveyard" by '50s rocker Jackie Morningstar.

-- 600,000 Volts (Out Of My Way) from the Phoenix Wright Musical Project features no less than three bouts of this, courtesy of Manfred von Karma.
+- 600,000 Volts (Out Of My Way) from Turnabout Musical features no less than three bouts of this, courtesy of Manfred von Karma.
 The most impressive one is right at the end.
 In addition to being hammy as all get out despite its tone of menace, the song contains some spoilers for the end of the first game.

 - Andrew Eldritch lets some echoing ones go in "Lucretia My Reflection".